• Free Tours

 – Handel’s Messiah at Palau de la Musica (December 10th)

 These are obviously Christmas season typical concerts but you will have plenty of other concerts all over the city.
-You can check Barcelona Time Out Magazine or Atiza website.
+You can check Barcelona Time Out Magazine.

 Reply